MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Related Work

 Across prior work, low-resource languages have received limited attention.
 Also, existing datasets focus mainly on arithmetic problems and lack symbolic and proof-based reasoning tasks.
-They also emphasize final answers rather than intermediate reasoning.
+They also emphasize final answers rather than intermediate reasoning, even in recent multilingual benchmarks \citep{wu-etal-2024-conceptmath,luo-etal-2025-mmath,son-etal-2025-linguistic}.
 Our work addresses these gaps by introducing a comprehensive multilingual mathematical reasoning benchmark with decision-aware, answer-type–specific evaluation, offering fine-grained assessment of reasoning performance.
 The comparison of mathematical reasoning datasets across multiple languages is shown in Table \ref{tab:data_comparison}.